-- 4. Wycliffe Hall will ensure that provision for issues relating to equal opportunities is incorporated into strategic planning and policy development reviews. - 5.
-Hall Council will embed consideration of equal opportunity issues and the duty to promote equal opportunities in the development of policies and procedures at all levels.
-Wycliffe Hall will regularly review college regulations, student disciplinary procedures and student complaints procedures to ensure that all procedures are fair and equitable and consistently implemented.
+1. Wycliffe Hall will ensure that provision for issues relating to equal opportunities is incorporated into strategic planning and policy development reviews.

+- Hall Council will embed consideration of equal opportunity issues and the duty to promote equal opportunities in the development of policies and procedures at all levels.
+Wycliffe Hall will regularly review college regulations, student disciplinary procedures and student complaints procedures to ensure that all procedures are fair and equitable and consistently implemented. - 3.
+Wycliffe Hall will ensure that staff disciplinary and grievance procedures are fair, equitable and consistently implemented. - 4.
+Wycliffe Hall has a Code of Practice on harassment for both staff and students based on the University code.